xMcacutt/Ty1AP-Client/README.md

 - Hard disk removed screen displays when loading in (VISUAL BUG)

-- start_with_boom option set to false may crash the game

 - Deathlink is not fully implemented yet

 - Throwing the kaboomerang without having the second rang may crash the game

 - Saving the game manually does not work

+- Patch to add archipelago branding

 KNOWN APWORLD ISSUES

-- Generation fails to add items to rang locations
-- Needs overhaul to force certain checks preventing generation failures
-- Picture frames do not logically require infrarang in any logic setting
-- Patch to add archipelago branding

 FEATURES TO ADD

 - Text colouring to show items more clearly
-- Option to make opal checks filler
+- Option to make opal thunder egg checks filler
 - Extended hint info

 SOLVED

-- Tracker and logger windows made slightly bigger
-- Aquarangs no longer require having swim
-- Non progressive level items now spawn the correct portals
-- All attribute checks now trigger even if the attribute is in inventory
-- Fixed generation logic for starting with boomerang
+- Complete revamp to settings and generation logic (no more failures)
-- Prevented accidental save slot loading
-- Fixed crash on lifepaw attribute check (25 rainbow scales)
+- Fixed no boom crash
-- Portals now spawn without needing reload in Rainbow Cliffs on item get
-- Time attack stopwatches no longer despawn after one use
+- Added time attack challenge checks
+- Added scalesanity
+- Fixed incorrect boolean values read from slot data
+- Fixed thunder egg requirements
+- Fixed cog requirements
+- Removed unnecessary goals
+- Balanced items and locations to be equal
+- Locked Final Battle behind go mode
+- Added option to require framesanity to logically require infrarang